 The third option is a Jane Doe exam.
-A Jane Doe exam is a full forensic exam that is completed anonymously as a "Jane" or "John" Doe.
+A Jane Doe exam is a full forensic exam that is completed anonymously as a "Jane", "John" or Doe.
+To move more toward using gender-neutral terminology the preference could be "Person" Doe.
 This option allows victim-survivors to complete a rape kit without immediately filing a report with law enforcement.

-Nevada state law gives victim-survivors 30 days to decide whether or not they would like to report.
-If they do not answer within the 30 days, or decide not to report, the kit will be destroyed.
+Nevada state law gives victim-survivors who choose an anonymous forensic exam 30 days to decide whether or not they would like to report.
+If they do not answer within 30 days, or decide not to report, the kit will be destroyed.
 In some counties, a Jane Doe exam includes medical treatment; for example, in Clark County, a Jane Doe exam at UMC includes treatment for injuries, prophylactics for potential STI's, and emergency contraception to prevent pregnancy.
 At the Washoe County Child Advocacy Center, treatment accompanying a Jane Doe exam consists of only prophylactics and emergency contraception.
-It is important to note that consent for a Jane Doe exam can be withdrawn at any time, and the victim-survivor has the right to decline any or all parts of the exam, even after they have agreed to it.
+It is important to note that consent for a "Doe" exam can be withdrawn at any time, and the victim-survivor has the right to decline any or all parts of the exam, even after they have agreed to it.